patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### Image preview

-For images, load a view of the file name and other information in a new modal.
-Return users to the main ChatBot window once they dismiss the modal.
+To allow users to preview images, load a modal that contains a view of the file name, file size, and the image.
+Users can toggle between multiple images by using pagination controls at the bottom of the modal.
+Return users to the main ChatBot window once they close the modal.

 ```js file="./ImagePreview.tsx"